AntonKueltz/fastecdsa/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Curves over binary fields are slower.
 This is mainly because there are no good C libraries that I
 could find optimized for binary fields (e.g. FLINT_ only supports polynomials in a field of
-arbitrary characteristic, which means no optimizations and more cases than we need for BinaryField
+arbitrary characteristic, which means no optimizations and more cases than we need for binary
 fields).
 So the binary field C code is written by me.
 Finding the inverse of a polynomial is the
 main bottleneck currently taking about 50ms (for comparison, signature generation and verification
 in prime fields are both <5ms).
 This will be improve when I have time to optimize (or feel free to